matinict/Magento2x-Ubuntu-Nginx/MariaDB.md

 ### Install the MariaDB package using the yum package manager:

       sudo yum install mariadb-server -y
       #Press y when prompted to proceed with the installation.

-      #Once the installation is complete, start the MariaDB service and enable it to start on boot using the following commands:
+      #Once the installation is complete
       sudo systemctl start mariadb
       sudo systemctl enable mariadb

-      #To verify that the installation was successful, check the MariaDB service status by typing:
+      #To verify
       sudo systemctl status mariadb

       #The output should show that the service is active and running: